mgold95/mgold95.github.io/about.md

 Hi there.

-I'm Michael Goldstein, an FPGA Engineer at Akuna Capital, a MS in Electrical and Computer Engineering alumnus at the Georgia Institute of Technology, and a BS in Computer Engineering alumnus of the University of Illinois at Urbana-Champaign.
+I'm Michael Goldstein, an FPGA Engineer at Akuna Capital, a MS in Electrical and Computer Engineering alumnus of the Georgia Institute of Technology, and a BS in Computer Engineering alumnus of the University of Illinois at Urbana-Champaign.

 I've worked on a variety of side projects in my free time and have worked for [Akuna Capital][1], a